Oluwaseunus/Oluwaseunus/README.md

 ### Salut! 👋

 I'm Seun, pronounced (SHAY-OON).
-I'm a Front-End engineer and WindRunner.
-I love building user interfaces, learning new stuff and ~introducing breaking changes~.
-I'm also an avid reader, a wannabe writer and a champion at karaoke.
+I'm a Front-End engineer :man_technologist: and WindRunner :wind_chime:.
+I love building user interfaces , learning new stuff :books: and ~introducing breaking changes~.

+I'm also an avid reader :nerd_face:, a wannabe writer :pencil: and a champion at karaoke :microphone:.
 No, seriously.
-I'm Nigerian, but je peux parler un peu de Français.
-If you'd like to talk about tech, the Knights Radiant or really anything, you can send a DM on Twitter and I'd be happy to answer before Salas sets.
+I'm Nigerian :nigeria:, but je peux parler un peu de Français.

+If you'd like to talk about tech 💬, the Knights Radiant :guardsman: or really anything, you can send a DM on Twitter :bird: and I'd be happy to answer before Salas :moon: sets.

 ありがとうございました！